The Familiar

 She sat on her haunches, looking up at him.

-“All right.
-I need a good place to hide.
+“All right, we need a good place to hide.
 Let’s—” The words became a sharp wheeze as the coyote launched herself at him, knocking him over, then pressed her muzzle to his mouth before he could scream.
 While he was still trying to catch his breath and twist away from her, he felt—rather than heard—a strong, commanding word in his head:

 And the world blurred, everything become larger.
 The coyote’s muzzle became a foot long, then two feet, then bigger than he was, pressing him back against the cobblestone, opening, a tongue bigger than he was coming out.
 He started to scream—